Last update: 1st day of July 2026

 5. Opaque Spot Market.

 Cryptocurrency balances are generally maintained as an address on the blockchain and are accessed through private keys, which may be held by a market participant or a custodian.
 Although cryptocurrency transactions are typically publicly available on a blockchain or distributed ledger, the public address does not identify the controller, owner or holder of the private key.
 Unlike bank and brokerage accounts, cryptocurrency exchanges and custodians that hold cryptocurrencies do not always identify the owner.
-The opaque underlying or spot market poses asset verification challenges for market participants, regulators and auditors and gives rise to an increased risk of manipulation and fraud, including the potential for Ponzi schemes, bucket shops and pump and dump schemes, which may undermine market confidence in a cryptocurrency and negatively impact its price.
+This may increase the risk of fraud, market abuse, manipulation, misleading pricing, conflicts of interest, false trading signals or operational failures, any of which may adversely affect value, execution quality or the ability to transact.

 6. Regulatory Landscape.